ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-horace-f-1854.md

 {{% fig "staten-island/RDC/rdcpr-horace" "800" /%}}

+Note that James A. Hillyer also had a son named Horace who followed him in the grocery business.

 Horace worked as a clerk in his father's dry goods store in Corfu, E. H. Mills & Co.
 Horace died by a gunshot wound a few years before the Mills moved to Motts Corners.

 <div class="cols">